andreww/fox/DoX/FoX.md

 These documents describe all publically usable APIs.

-If a subroutine or function, or indeed one of its arguments, is not mentioned above, it is not to be considered part of the stable API, even if it is accessible.

-The astute developer is reminded that all times the final reference documentation is the source, which is publically available.

-Worked examples of the use of these APIs may be found in the `examples/` subdirectory.
+Worked examples of the use of some of these APIs may be found in the `examples/` subdirectory, and tutorial-style documentaion is available from the links [above](#otherdoc).

 ## Other things